 Wifi starts at about 450 NPR and goes up to about 600 for the essentially about one hour Everest link cards.

 A final critical element of EBC trek facilities is, of course, the ability to get wine!
-Believe it or not, you can buy wine the first 4 nights!
+Believe it or not, you can buy wine for the first four nights of the trek!
 And it was ok!
-They moved to red only for nights 3 and 4 and hey it was cold but it was ok.
-After that, it is not recommended due to altitude and dehydration – and you stop feeling like it.
+It was red wine only for nights three and four and hey it was cold but it was okay.
+After that, drinking wine is not recommended due to altitude and dehydration – and you stop feeling like it.
 You can buy beer pretty much the whole way up but the same thing applies.

 It gets pretty gross on the trek.
 The first few days are fine – there are showers, you feel ok, you’re fresh and new.
 And then you hit 4000m.
 The quality of the tea houses drops markedly – particularly their cleanliness.
 Altitude kicks in and you start feeling lousy.
 And it gets COLD!
 Really cold.
 And very cold where you’re sleeping.
 And you start to not care.
 But hey you’re going to have these photos for life!
 And no one wants to smell!!!
 These are the realities of Himalaya trekking!
 So here are my learnings on how to stay clean!